PEACE GAMES

 Specifically, Peace Game participants gain:

-• Exposure to the stress and uncertainty of an actual crisis;
+Exposure to the stress and uncertainty of an actual crisis;

-• Practice prioritizing the various demands on officers’ time during a crisis;
+Practice prioritizing the various demands on officers’ time during a crisis;

-• Insight into the requirements for planning and executing an all-of-Embassy response to address a rising threat;
+Insight into the requirements for planning and executing an all-of-Embassy response to address a rising threat;

-• Better understanding of the interplay of various Embassy sections and agencies in action, with emphasis on the critical value of interagency collaboration;
+Better understanding of the interplay of various Embassy sections and agencies in action, with emphasis on the critical value of interagency collaboration;

-• Familiarization to the role of Washington in a crisis; the State Department, NSC, Pentagon, USAID, etc.;
+Familiarization to the role of Washington in a crisis; the State Department, NSC, Pentagon, USAID, etc.;

-• An opportunity to form a better network with interagency colleagues; and
+An opportunity to form a better network with interagency colleagues; and

-• Mentorship by retired senior foreign policy leaders who participate in the exercise.
+Mentorship by retired senior foreign policy leaders who participate in the exercise.

 History

 DSF and ICONS launched the first Peace Game in October 2021 and ran a second exercise in April 2022.
-In September 2022 and June 2023, they ran exercises in partnership with USIP.
+In September 2022, June 2023, and April 2024 they ran exercises in partnership with USIP.
 Representatives from the State Department Bureaus of African Affairs, Conflict and Stabilization Operations, Consular Affairs, and Diplomatic Security, USAID, the intelligence community, and the 95th Civil Affairs Brigade all participated on the country teams.
 Past control teams have included former Assistant Secretary of State for African Affairs Tibor Nagy, Ambassadors (ret.)
 Dawn Liberi, Thomas Pickering, and Makila James, Major General (ret.)
 Mark Hicks, former CIA Deputy Director of National Clandestine Service, Charlie Gilbert, and former Senior USAID Mission Directors Jim Bever and Karen Freeman, among others.

 State Department Participant